bifrost-org/biFroSt/API documentation.md

 ### Errors

-- `400 Bad Request`: Metadata missing or malformed, or content missing.
+- `400 Bad Request`: The provided path is invalid or malformed, or metadata missing or malformed.
 - `401 Unauthorized`: User not authenticated.
-- `403 Forbidden`: User not allowed to write or move the file.
+TODO:
 - `404 Not Found`: Source file not found.
-- `409 Conflict`: Cannot overwrite destination path (e.g., locked).
+- `409 Conflict`: Cannot overwrite destination path (e.g. locked).
 - `500 Internal Server Error`: An unexpected error occurred on the server.

 ## DELETE `/files/{path}`